barriot-xyz/Barriot/PRIVACY.md

 Each user has a unique ID provided by Discord.
 Barriot uses this ID to associate you with it's unique entities, such as polls & reminders.
 Additionally, Barriot implements functions like translation which require a language to be specified prior to translation.
-These preferred options are defined along with others in Barriots user-entity collection
+These preferred options are defined along with others in Barriots user-entity collection.

 ## 🗃️ Data storage